sighvaturj/testing-ef-core/README.md

 `$ git clone https://github.com/sighvaturj/testing-ef-core.git`

-Remember to grab a copy of the .NET SDK if you don't have it installed: https://dotnet.microsoft.com/download
+Remember to grab a copy of the SDK for .NET 5.0 if you don't have it installed on your machine:

+https://dotnet.microsoft.com/download